tjtate/sparkpost-api-documentation/services/metrics_api.md

     + nodes (optional, list, `Email-MSys-1,Email-MSys-2,Email-MSys-3`) ...
 Comma-delimited list of nodes to include ( **Note:** SparkPost Elite only )
     + bindings (optional, list, `Confirmation`) ...
 Comma-delimited list of bindings to include ( **Note:** SparkPost Elite only )
     + binding_groups (optional, list, `Transaction`) ...
 Comma-delimited list of binding groups to include ( **Note:** SparkPost Elite only )
     + subaccounts (optional, list, `123,125,127`) ...
-Comma-delimited list of subaccount ids to include
+Comma-delimited list of subaccount ids to include (**Note:** providing ?subaccounts=0 will filter out all subaccount data, and only return master account data)
     + protocols (optional, list, `smtp`) ...
 Comma-delimited list of protocols for filtering ( **Note:** SparkPost Elite only )
         + Values
             + `smtp`